ONE DAY IN TAKAYAMA, JAPAN

 My Opinion on Toronto

-I also liked Toronto’s multicultural and open-minded society, which in particular became evident in the Couchsurfing hosts I stayed with, who were from various countries and backgrounds, so it was interesting to learn about their culture and customs a little bit.
+I also liked Toronto’s multicultural and open-minded society, which in particular became evident in the Couchsurfing hosts I stayed with, who were from various countries and backgrounds.
+So it was great to learn about their culture and customs a little bit.

 Another thing I like is that Toronto has some nice parks and other green spaces as well!

-But it was really tough to find a job in May and June, which probably had to do with me not having much work experience (and none from Canada), and some people told me that many temporary positions were already filled earlier in the year with students.
+But it was really tough to find a job in May and June, which probably had to do with me not having much work experience (and none from Canada).
+Also, some people told me that many temporary positions were already filled earlier in the year with students.
 Of course, this is not Toronto’s fault!

-Unfortunately, a few things were different in downtown Toronto during my recent visit.
-I noticed that it’s quite dirty now (11 years ago, I found it pretty clean), and there are way more homeless people as well.
-While they didn’t bother me at all, it’s makes me sad that this has gotten worse here, same as in another cities worldwide.
+Unfortunately, a few things were different in downtown Toronto during my visit in 2023.
+I noticed that it’s quite dirty (in 2012, I found it pretty clean) and there are way more homeless people as well.
+While they didn’t bother me, it makes me sad that this has gotten worse here since the pandemic.

 But of course, these things won’t stop me from visiting Toronto again in the future!